 Over the centuries, the baths fell into disuse and disrepair.
 Until the Victorians rediscovered them.

 I took the free walking tour offered by the city with passionate local guide Collin.
-He relayed two-and-a-half-hours’ worth of historical and architectural history, including:
+He relayed 2½-hours’ worth of historical and architectural history, including:

 - Queen Square, the first batch of Georgian town homes designed by John Wood.
 It became a popular residence for Bath’s high society.
 Jane Austen lived nearby.

-- Bath Abbey Church was founded in the 7th century and rebuilt in the 12th and 16th centuries.
-On the front, sculptures of angels climb to and from heaven on ladders.
-(Which begs the question, “Why not fly?”)
+- Bath Abbey Church was founded in the 600s and rebuilt in the 1100s and 1500s.
+On the front, sculptures of angels climb to and from heaven on ladders (which begs the question, why not fly?).

 - Pulteney Bridge across the River Avon is one of only a few bridges in the world to have shops lining its full span, like the Rialto in Venice and Ponte Vecchio in Florence.
 The weir in the river was the scene of Javert’s suicide in Les Misérables.